96005 PRIVATE LEONARD BARNETT

 10TH BATTALION NOTTS AND DERBY REGIMENT.

 The 1901 Census shows Leonard aged 3 living with his family at 20 Blake Street, Burslem.
-Leonard senior aged 28 was employed as a Potters Mould Maker.
-Emily aged 28, Joseph 5, and Clyde 2.
+Leonard, a senior aged 28, was employed as a Potter's Mould Maker.
+Emily, aged 28, Joseph, 5, and Clyde, 2.

 Leonard enlisted with the Derbyshire Yeomanry on the 14th August 1916 as Private 76766.
-He gives his age as 18 years and occupation as Mould Maker employed at Doultons and his address 34 Orford Street, Burslem.
-He is described as being 5’4” tall, fresh complexion, light brown hair, grey eyes, 33.5” chest with 2.5” expansion.
+He gives his age as 18 years and occupation as a mould maker employed at Doultons, and his address as 34 Orford Street, Burslem.
+He is described as being 5’4” tall, with a fresh complexion, light brown hair, grey eyes, and a 33.5” chest with 2.5” expansion.

 Leonard was medically examined on the 23rd February 1917 and mobilised on the 12th March 1917.
-He would travel to France on the 13th September 1917 and was posted to the 12th battalion Notts and Derby Regiment but on the 29th was transferred to the 10th battalion.
-The next we hear of Leonard is that aged 19 he died of wounds on the 2nd May 1918.
-On that date the war diary says the battalion was in reserve at Englebelmer.
-Previous to this during April they had been involved in much fighting around the villages near Albert where many men were listed killed, wounded and missing.
+He would travel to France on the 13th September 1917 and was posted to the 12th battalion Notts and Derby Regiment, but on the 29th was transferred to the 10th battalion.
+The next we hear of Leonard is that, aged 19, he died of wounds on the 2nd May 1918.
+On that date, the war diary says the battalion was in reserve at Englebelmer.
+Previous to this, during April, they had been involved in much fighting around the villages near Albert, where many men were listed as killed, wounded, and missing.

-WW1 pension cards inform us that his mother received a lifelong pension of 10 shilling and 6 pennies per week.
+WW1 pension cards inform us that his mother received a lifelong pension of 10 shillings and 6 pennies per week.
 Her address is Fernlea, 34 Orford Street, Longport.

 Records show the following personal items were returned to his mother: letters, photographs, religious book, memo book, cards, case, scissors, birth certificate, dictionary, Army attestation/enlistment forms AFW 3191,3194 and B2512.

-A number of Staffordshire Sentinel articles report the death of Leonard and subsequently later articles appear in memory of him.
-It is also confirmed that prior to service he was employed at Royal Doulton.
+Several Staffordshire Sentinel articles report the death of Leonard, and subsequently, later articles appear in memory of him.
+It is also confirmed that before service, he was employed at Royal Doulton.

 Mr. and Mrs. L. Barnett, Fernlea, 34.
-Orford-Street, Wolstanton, have received official news that their son, Pte.
+Orford-Street, Wolstanton, has received official news that their son, Pte.
 Leonard Barnett.
-Notts and Derby Regiment. has died of wounds received in action.
-He was 19 years of age, and prior to his enlistment was employed by Messrs, Doulton and Co., Nile-street, Burslem.
+Notts and Derby Regiment has died of wounds received in action.
+He was 19 years of age, and before his enlistment was employed by Messrs, Doulton and Co., Nile-street, Burslem.
 His brother.
 Bombdr.
-J. W. Barnett, has been on active service for three years and five months.
+J. W. Barnett has been on active service for three years and five months.

 IN MEMORIAM.

 BARNETT.-In loving memory of Pte.
-Leonard Barnett. of the 10th Batt.
-Notts and Derby, who died of wounds May 2nd, 1918, at No. 12 General Hospital.
+Leonard Barnett, of the 10th Batt.
+Notts and Derby, who died of wounds on May 2nd, 1918, at No. 12 General Hospital.
 Rouen, dearly beloved son of Leonard and Emily Barnett, of Fernlea, 39, Orford-Street, Longport, aged 19 years.

 Badly missed by his sorrowing Mother.
 Father, brothers Joe, Clyde, and Frank, and sister Mary.

 BARNETT.-In loving memory of Pte.
-Leonard Barnett. late of Orford-Street, Porthill, who died of wounds 2nd May, 1918.
+Leonard Barnett.
+Late of Orford Street, Porthill, who died of wounds on 2nd May, 1918.

 Fondly remembered by Aunt Gertie and Uncle Fred.

 BARNETT.--In loving memory of Pte.
-Leonard Barnett Notts and Derby Regt., who died of wounds received in action, in France May and, 1918, late of Orford-Street, Longport.
+Leonard Barnett Notts and Derby Regt., who died of wounds received in action, in France, May 1918, late of Orford-Street, Longport.

-"They will be done."
-Fondly remembered by Miss Tittensor and Family, of Springfield House, Talke-Road.
+"Thy will be done."
+Fondly remembered by Miss Tittensor and Family, of Springfield House, Talke Road.

 He is buried in the St Sever Cemetery Extension at Rouen in plot number P.X1.M.2A.